Bidar district

 Bidar district is a district located in the northernmost part of the Karnataka state in India.
 The administrative headquarters of district is Bidar city.
-Geographically, it known as the "Crown of the State", occupying its northeastern end.
+Geographically, it is known as the "Crown of the State", occupying its northeastern end.
 It is bounded by Kamareddy and Sangareddy districts of Telangana state on the eastern side, Latur and Osmanabad districts of Maharashtra state on the western side, Nanded district of Maharashtra state on the northern side and Kalaburagi district on the southern side.

 The Bidar district is constituted by eight talukas, namely Bidar, Humnabad, Bhalki, Aurad, Hulsoor, Chitgoppa, Kamalnagar and Basavakalyan with Bidar being the headquarters of the district.
 Bidar district is connected with the NH-9 and NH-218 highways.

 History

 Traditional tales refer to the surrounding region of Bidar district as "Viduranagara" and also as the place where Nala and Damayanthi met.
 The area was ruled by the Mauryas, Satavahanas, Rashtrakutas, Chalukyas, Kalachuris, Kakatiyas, Khaljis, Bahamanis, Baridshahis, Mughals and the Nizams of Hyderabad.
 The great revolution by Shivasharanas in the 12th century, encompassed social, literacy and religious fields emerged here.
 Culture, fine arts and architecture nurtured by successive rulers has contributed to its cultural richness.
 There are more Hindus and Muslims in this district.
 Similarly, social and religious reformers such as Basaveshwara and Guru Nanak also played a significant role in social reformation based on equality.

 Bidar district is well known for its different religions, castes and cultures due to its historical developments through the ages.